ebenezerdon/expense-appwrite/tutorial.md

 - pnpm as your package manager
 - An Appwrite instance (either self-hosted or cloud)

-## Project Setup and Initial Configuration
+## Project setup and initial configuration

 Let's start by creating a new Svelte project.
 Open your terminal and run: